mottaquikarim/dev/blog/content/posts/hacking-covid-appointment-queue.md

 ![network](/dev/img/network.png)

 Each network call emitted by the browser displays a full trace of the code that was called to invoke the network call itself.
-Given that user actions (such as clicking the "next" button) led to various network calls, I realized I could use the stack traces to find the areas of the javascript source responsible for emitting the calls.
+Given that user actions (such as clicking the "next" button) led to various network calls (to check for slot availability, for instance), I realized I could use the stack traces to find "interesting" areas of the javascript source pertinent to the UX flow.
 Then, I hoped, I could find some context as to why my POST requests were 400-ing when made directly from the console.

 I picked the `fetchSlotDetails` line because it was a word that I understood in context of the application flow (ie: the function sounded like it had something to do with finding valid appointment slots).
 Clicking into it, I ended up here: